 Don’t forget that ability to transfer points from Velocity to KrisFlyer makes any Velocity-linked credit card a KrisFlyer-earning card too.

-You can boost your balance by crediting your Virgin Australia and Star Alliance flights to KrisFlyer and doing your online shopping through the KrisFlyer Spree portal.
+You can boost your balance by crediting your Virgin Australia and Star Alliance flights to KrisFlyer.
+You can also do your online shopping through the KrisFlyer Spree portal.

-KrisFlyer no longer applies fuel surcharges to Singapore Airlines redemptions.
-To put that into perspective, before that change, I had to fork out US$260 in taxes for my one-way Business Class flight from San Francisco to Singapore—now that is down to US$5.60.
+KrisFlyer does not apply fuel surcharges to Singapore Airlines redemptions.
+To put that into perspective, a couple of years ago, it used to cost US$260 in taxes for a one-way Business Class flight from San Francisco to Singapore; now that is down to US$5.60.

 The same goes for flights on its subsidiary, SilkAir—no fuel surcharges.
 However, they are added to redemptions on Star Alliance partner airlines.

-Singapore Airlines releases more saver award space to its own members, so sometimes it is worthwhile to transfer your Velocity points to KrisFlyer.
+Singapore Airlines releases more saver award space to its own members.
+Therefore, sometimes it is worthwhile to transfer your Velocity Points to KrisFlyer.

-One of the best ways to maximise an award redemption on KrisFlyer is to add stopovers—usually in Singapore but also available at some of Singapore Airlines’ appealing mid-point cities including Frankfurt, Manchester, Moscow, Hong Kong and Tokyo.
+One of the best ways to maximise an award redemption on KrisFlyer is to add stopovers.
+That’s usually in Singapore but also available at some of Singapore Airlines’ appealing mid-point cities.
+They include Frankfurt, Manchester, Moscow, Hong Kong and Tokyo.

 For example, a one-way Saver award from Sydney to Frankfurt via Singapore costs 116,000/163,000 KrisFlyer miles in Business/First Class.